lumeland/lume.land/cms/configuration/collections.md

 });
 ```

-### nameField
+### documentName

 To create a new item in the collection, we have to specify the file path (for
 example: `/new-post.md`).
 This option allows to generate the name automatically
+using the value of any field.

+Use the syntax `{varname}` in the pattern to use any value to generate the
-using the value of a field.
-For example, we can use the title field to generate
+filename.
+For example, we can use the title field to generate the file name of
-the file name of the new posts:
+the new posts:

 ```ts
 cms.collection({